-An Acceleration clause or contract is a law that permits a lender to demand an entire loan when the other party breaches a loan agreement.
+An acceleration clause is a contract provision that permits a lender to demand an entire amount owed on a loan when the borrower breaches a loan agreement.
 Acceleration clause or contract commonly occur in real estate, mortgages, and other loan or debts agreement.
-In this clause or contract, a borrower is mandated to repay an entire loan including the principal interest immediately.
-Lender often make this demand when the terms of a loan agreement are not met.
 Basic criteria for repayment of loan are usually outlined in the acceleration clause.

 Academic Research for Acceleration Clause